 A functional region is distinguished by a centralized hub with surrounding areas and structures that relate to a common activity.
 For example, a trade route, transportation hub, or a shopping center would all be considered functional regions.
 Let’s go into greater detail about the characteristics of regions, look at some examples, and see how functional regions differ from other types of geographical regions.

 Defining A Functional Region

-The name of “functional region” provides an excellent clue to its definition, it is a region based around a specific activity, a region which has a primary function.
-Within a functional region there is usually a central hub or point of distribution for whatever function or activity the region is concerned with.
+The name “functional region” provides an excellent clue to its definition.
+It is a region that is based around a specific activity, a region which has a primary function.
+Within a functional region, there is usually a central hub or point of distribution for whatever function or activity the region is concerned with.

 Examples Of Functional Regions